Pao040883/videoflix/README.md

 ### How it Works

 1. **Upload Video** via Django Admin
+   - Optionally upload custom thumbnail (or leave empty for auto-generation)
 2. **Background Processing** triggered automatically:
    - Extract video duration
-   - Generate thumbnail (at 5 seconds)
+   - Generate thumbnail (at 5 seconds) if not manually uploaded
    - Transcode to HLS format (3 qualities)
 3. **Video Published** and ready for streaming